Yang Yong-eun: Professional career

+On the conclusion of his military service, Yang moved to New Zealand, where he pursued a professional career in golf.
+He turned semi-pro on 21 July 1995 and pro on 22 August 1996.

-In 2006 he won the Korea Open, an Asian Tour event, gaining him entry into the HSBC Champions Tournament in November 2006.
+In 2006, Yang won the Korea Open, an Asian Tour event, gaining him entry into the HSBC Champions Tournament in November 2006.
 He won the tournament, beating a strong field including runner-up Tiger Woods.
 The victory earned him membership of the European Tour and moved him into the top 40 of the Official World Golf Ranking.
 In 2008 he played on the PGA Tour after earning his membership through qualifying school; he had to regain his tour card in 2009 after placing 157th on the money list in 2008.
 Yang won his first title on the PGA Tour at the 2009 Honda Classic in his 46th career start in the United States.
 With this win, he became only the second Korean after K. J. Choi to win on the PGA Tour.

 On 16 August 2009, Yang won the 91st PGA Championship, his first major championship, overcoming a two-shot deficit going into the final round to finish three strokes ahead of Woods, his playing partner.
 The victory was the first major championship for a male player born in Asia, surpassing the runners-up finishes achieved by Lu Liang-Huan in the 1971 Open Championship, Isao Aoki in the 1980 U.S. Open and Chen Tze-chung in the 1985 U.S. Open.
 The previous best finish by a Korean was Choi's 3rd place in the 2004 Masters Tournament.
-It was also the first time that Woods had failed to win a major after holding at least a share of the lead at the end of 54 holes.
+It was also the first (and only) time that Woods had failed to win a major after holding at least a share of the lead at the end of 54 holes.
 Yang was ranked 110th worldwide prior to the tournament, but moved up to 34th after the victory.
 The win earned Yang a five-year PGA Tour exemption and helped him to a top ten finish overall on the PGA Tour.